Some test text!

 If you have any questions, suggestions, or just want to chat about your requirements –

-We explain how to open DOCX, XLSX, and PPTX in a React web app and so much more with PDFTron WebViewer.
+A description of how to open PPTX documents in a Vue web app and so much more with PDFTron WebViewer.